anhdau185/application-infrastructure/docs/auth-service/workflows.md

 This workflow is very simple and straightforward:

 - Make code changes
-- Mave and wait for watch mode to automatically reload the development server
+- Save and wait for watch mode to automatically reload the development server
 - Checkout to a new branch, commit, and push to remote
 - Create a pull request to `master`
 - Review the changes and then merge the pull request